febus982/sqlalchemy-bind-manager/docs/index.md

 session = sa_manager.get_session()
 ```

-This can create unexpected because of global variables and multi-threading.
+This can create unexpected behaviours because of global variables and multi-threading.
 More details can be found in the [session page](manager/session/#note-on-multithreaded-applications)
 ///